 Heart of Tokyo, Ginza and Akihabara

 Ginza.
-Ginza is one of the most famous, most adored and most expensive areas in Tokyo.
-In 1990, the square meter had reached the colossal figure of one million francs (about 150 000 €).
-This district consists of two parallel thoroughfares running from southwest to northeast, the Chūō-dōri and the Shōwa-dōri, crossed by a large orthogonal avenue, Harumi-dōri, which runs from northwest to southeast.
-The avenue is closed to traffic every Sunday, so that Tokyoites can make the most of every store.
+Ginza is one of Tokyo's best-known, most adored and most expensive districts.
+This district consists of two parallel thoroughfares running southwest to northeast, the Chūō-dōri and the Shōwa-dōri, crossed by a large orthogonal avenue, Harumi-dōri, which runs northwest to southeast.
+The avenue is closed to traffic every Sunday, so Tokyoites can make the most of every store.

 Akasaka, Roppongi and Shiodome